 Printable Spring Prewriting Activities

-This is a 30 page download that focuses on the building of fine motor skills while introducing the basic strokes of handwriting AND shape recognition.
+This is a 30 page download that focuses on the building of fine motor skills while introducing the basic strokes of handwriting, as well as, shape recognition.

 This is a small activity notebook.
 I chose a durable 1/2 inch three-ring binder as well as, heavy weight, clear page protectors that could withstand the use of a three-year old.